 Program Director and Primary TherapistShoreline Center for Eating Disorder Treatment

-Hello, my name is Jenn, the Program Director as well as a Primary Therapist at Shoreline’s Laguna Hills location.
-I received my B.A. in Psychology from California State University, San Marcos and obtained a Master of Science degree in Clinical Psychology from California State University, Fullerton.
+Hello, my name is Jenn Teutscher, Program Director as well as a Primary Therapist at Shoreline’s Laguna Hills location.
+I received my B.A. in Psychology from California State University, San Marcos and obtained a Masters in Clinical Psychology from California State University, Fullerton.
 I have always had a strong desire to work with a diverse culture of women, which is what led me to explore a career in the treatment of eating disorders and, in particular, an enthusiasm in working with Shoreline Center for Eating Disorder Treatment.

-I began working for Shoreline as a recovery coach at Satori House and quickly discovered that I have the utmost respect for those who choose to travel the journey towards recovery.
-Even now, as a therapist, witnessing the healing process associated with eating disorder recovery continues to be very rewarding.
-I lead multiple groups at Shoreline, including a free ANAD support group, which is held on Friday evenings from 6pm-7pm.
+I began working for Shoreline as a recovery coach at Satori House, Shoreline’s transitional living facility.
+I quickly developed incredible respect for those who choose to travel the journey towards recovery; a road that can be a difficult one.
+Several years later, I continue to find beauty, inspiration, and reward in the healing process associated with eating disorder recovery.
+Over the years, I have played many roles at Shoreline, which has allowed me the opportunity to gain knowledge about most aspects of eating disorder treatment.
+I lead multiple groups at Shoreline, including a free ANAD support group, which is held on Monday evenings from 6:15pm-7:15pm.
 I practice an eclectic approach to therapy, which incorporates a variety of therapeutic principles (i.e. cognitive behavioral therapy, solution-focused therapy, dialectical behavior therapy, experiential therapy, psychodynamic therapy, etc.) in order to meet the specific needs of my clients.
-As the Operations and Compliance Director as well as a Primary Therapist at Shoreline, I have found that my outgoing and adventurous, yet gentle nature is a great asset.
+As the Program Director as well as a Primary Therapist at Shoreline, I have found that my outgoing and adventurous, yet gentle nature is a great asset.

 “Life is not measured by the number of breaths you take, but by the moments that take your breath away.” —Maya Angelou